rule

 Text 32

-Hari, the Supreme Lord is situated in all living beings; being of the highest esteem for all those creatures and for what drives them does one understand the Supreme Controller.
+Hari, the Supreme Lord is situated in all living beings; being of the highest esteem for all those creatures and for what drives them is one of understanding for the Supreme Controller.
 (Vedabase)

 Text 33